-You know that previous research is key when it comes to customer satisfaction, but you don’t really know which questions need to answered?
+You know that previous research is key when it comes to customer satisfaction, but how can I apply my knowledge when marketing a destination?
 In this post, I will guide you step-by-step through the process of information gathering for a destination marketing campaign.

-I am referring to my last article The Importance of Information Gathering and would like to show you how it is helps Snell Media as a small production company to guarantee customer satisfaction.
+I am referring to my last article The Importance of Information Gathering and would like to show you how previous research can help a small production company to guarantee customer satisfaction in destination marketing.

 After landing a campaign, it is key to invest some time in research about the destination, service or place you are promoting and to find out what your clients expect you to deliver.
 I have summarized our experience with the Strandhotel Heringsdorf on Usedom in Northern Germany.
 Our research previous to the content creation challenged us to find answers to the following questions: